We've had a refresh: the Calvino Prize for Fabulist Fiction is now the Calvino Prize for Short Fiction!

 7) Previous first place winners may not enter for three years after winning.
 Second place winners and finalists have no restrictions.

 8) Faculty and employees of the University of Louisville may not enter the contest.
-University of Louisville alumni, current students, and former employees must wait a minimum of three years from their date of separation to be eligible for the Prize.
+University of Louisville alumni, current students, and former employees must wait a minimum of three years from their date of separation from the university to be eligible for the Prize.

 9) The judges reserve the right to withhold the award if no entry is deemed worthy.

 10) Winner will receive $2000 (USD) and the winning story will be published in Miracle Monocle, the University of Louisville's award-winning online literary journal.
+In addition, the winner will be invited to give a reading of the winning piece (hotel and travel stipend included).
 A runner-up, if named by the Final Judge, will receive $500 (USD) and the option to publish.